WELCOME TO MUD BAY AND DORK TOWER!

 DORK TOWER is the comic strip running three times a week at DorkTower.com and WIRED.com , and monthly in Game Trade Magazine.
 Once upon a time, it also ran in Dragon magazine, Scrye magazine, Star Wars Insider, and GAMES magazine.
 Dork Tower is also from time to time a comic book published by Dork Storm Press.

-DORK TOWER is for anybody who’s ever been burned being an early adapter; who’s made more Twitter tweets than actual Twitter followers; who’s ever gone to a Star Trek convention; who’s ever played Dungeons and Dragons; who suspects Anime is more than just a passing ad; and who’s been fragged by a Gravity Hammer in Halo III – or anyone who KNOWS one of these people.
+DORK TOWER is for anybody who’s ever been burned being an early adopter; who’s made more Twitter tweets than actual Twitter followers; who’s ever gone to a Star Trek convention; who’s ever played Dungeons & Dragons; who suspects anime is more than just a passing fad; and who’s been fragged by a Gravity Hammer in Halo III, Halo IV, or Halo VI: Halo Goodbye.

 But it’s REALLY for people who know the significance of “42″; who have bookmarked more than one area of thinkgeek.com; who’ve memorized very lyric to Jonathan Coulton’s ouvre; who’ve cataloged which Classic Trek episodes involved the Prime Directive; and who know the names of six people and a cat that make regular appearances in Wil Wheaton’s blog.
 And, of course, it’s for people who know that HAN SHOT FIRST!